biecho/evsets/README.md

 Only works on Linux and requires root privileges.
 Will translate the virtual addresses of the eviction sets in order to verify that set index and slice match.

-### `--ignoreslice`

-By default we rely on Intel reverse engineered slice functions, which have proved to work well on Haswell, Broadwell, Skylake, and Kaby Lake R systems.

-If the system use a different slicing, this flag disables the check.

 ### `--findallcolors`

 After finding a minimal eviction set, will remove it from the initial buffer and iterate to find other eviction sets.